Advancements in Process chemistry – Screening, automation and innovation

 Join us for an advanced workshop focused on the latest advances in process chemistry screening and optimization.

+This event from Technobis offers a deep dive with industrial case studies, into strategies, tools, and technologies that are transforming synthetic route development, making processes more efficient, robust and scalable.
 Chemists can expect in-depth presentations on reaction screening optimization techniques, automation technologies and data-driven decision-making process chemistry design.
-Whether you're working on early-stage discovery or late-phase process optimization, the program is designed to address real-world challenges and showcase practical solutions including how the automated ReactALL platform can be used in workflows to improve efficiency.
+Whether you're working on early-stage discovery or late-phase process optimization, the program is designed to address real-world challenges and showcase practical solutions, including how the automated ReactALL platform can be used in workflows to improve efficiency.

-Join chemists from around the globe to exchange ideas, gain fresh perspectives, and take part in lively Q&A sessions and informal conversations during coffee breaks.
+Join chemists from around the globe to exchange ideas, gain fresh perspectives, and take part in lively Q&A sessions and informal conversations during coffee breaks!

 You'll leave this workshop feeling inspired by new technologies, re-energized by peer exchange, and equipped with actionable strategies to boost efficiency, drive innovation, automate workflow, and optimize your development processes.